 • provide you with opportunities to consolidate your clinical skills and develop clinical competence and confidence

-• provide you with opportunities to work within a team and develop decision making and critical thinking skills.
+• support you to develop your clinical decision making and critical thinking skills.

 Clinical support